-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
-The Group has prepared the consolidated financial statements on the basis that it will continue to operate as a going concern.
+These separate financial statements (hereinafter: "financial statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The Bank has prepared the financial statements on the basis that it will continue to operate as a going concern.

-The Azerbaijani manat is the presentation currency of the Group and the functional currency of OJSC International Bank of Azerbaijan as the majority of the transactions are denominated, measured, or funded in Azerbaijani manat.
+The Azerbaijani manat is the presentation currency of the Bank and the functional currency of OJSC International Bank of Azerbaijan as the majority of the transactions are denominated, measured, or funded in Azerbaijani manat.
 Transactions in other currencies are treated as transactions in foreign currencies.
-The Group is required to maintain its records and prepare its consolidated financial statements in Azerbaijani manat and in accordance with IFRS.
-These consolidated financial statements are presented in thousands of Azerbaijani manat ("AZN"), except when otherwise indicated.
-The consolidated financial statements have been prepared under the historical cost convention except for premises and investment securities at fair value through other comprehensive income (FVOCI) and at fair value through profit or loss (FVPL)
+The Bank is required to maintain its records and prepare its financial statements in Azerbaijani manat and in accordance with IFRS.
+These financial statements are presented in thousands of Azerbaijani manat ("AZN"), except when otherwise indicated.
+The financial statements have been prepared under the historical cost convention except for premises and investment securities at fair value through other comprehensive income (FVOCI) and at fair value through profit or loss (FVPL).